 By starting their story at the Wright residence, the prosecution was trying to distinguish the kidnapping and murder from the events, three days earlier, at Bryant’s Grocery.
-At the grocery, recall, Till was alone with Carolyn Bryant inside the store and, after he emerged, whistled at her.
+At the grocery, Till was alone with Carolyn Bryant inside the store and, after he emerged, whistled at her.
 The prosecution knew that if the murder began at Bryant’s Grocery, then Carolyn would testify and the murder would begin to look like a “justifiable homicide”—a fitting punishment for a black boy who insulted a white woman.

 The counsel for the defense argued that the Wright residence was not as significant.
 In their view, the murder began at Bryant’s Grocery.
 In the interest of getting Carolyn Bryant on the witness stand, they argued that the events of Bryant’s Grocery formed the “essential background for a later happening.”
 Judge Curtis Swango ruled in their favor.
 While he mandated that the jury leave the room, he allowed Bryant to tell her story.
 She testified that Till forcibly held her hand, asked her for a date, grabbed both of her hips, and propositioned her with “unprintable words.”
 The jury did not need to be in the room.
 They heard Bryant’s tale by other means, and they acted on it.
 Nine of the twelve jurors later confided that they voted to acquit the murderers not because they believed the men were innocent (they did not) and not because they doubted the identity of the body (the argument of the defense), but rather because of what happened at Bryant’s Grocery.

 Ironically, the defense announced this strategy at the Wright residence.
 The day before the trial began, defense attorney Sidney Carlton visited the Wright homestead and told the gathered reporters that Carolyn Bryant would testify that Till “mauled [her] and attempted a physical attack while making indecent proposals.”
-Under such a scenario, the defense didn’t need to argue for an unidentifiable body coming out of the river; it had only to identify Emmett Till as a would-be rapist.
+Under such a scenario, the defense did not need to argue for an unidentifiable body coming out of the river; it had only to identify Emmett Till as a would-be rapist.

 It is, then, a matter of some irony that the state of Mississippi has commemorated Bryant’s Grocery but not the former Wright residence.
 They have endorsed the argument of the defense (that freed the killers) while ignoring the pleas of the prosecution.
 According to Simeon Wright, the family’s residence was destroyed by a tornado in 1971.